jamesrknox/samples/highavailability/two-node-active-standby/two-node-active-standby-eventflowfragment/src/site/markdown/index.md

 Note that here we are unit testing the business logic rather than high availability - in this sample we test high availability in the application archive integration test cases.
-The unit test cases can test high availability by loading an activating test versions of the application definition and node deployment HOCON configuration files.
+The unit test cases can test high availability by loading an activating test versions of the application definition and node deployment configuration files.

 ![RunFromStudio](images/studio.gif)